Sütlaç – Turkish rice pudding

 • 2 tsp rose water

-• a handful unsalted pistachios, chopped, to garnish
+• 1 handful pistachios (unsalted), chopped, to garnish

 This sutlac is medium sweet.
 If you have a sweet tooth, feel free to add more sugar.